35+ Years of Process Serving & Investigations Expertise

 Our process servers deliver all types of court documents or legal papers, in accordance with instructions and legal requirements.

-We can serve documents throughout the UK through a strong network of experienced professional process serving agents and can provide a quick turnaround with attendance at short notice if necessary.
+We can serve lgeal documents throughout London and the rest of the UK through our strong network of experienced professional process serving agents and can provide a quick turnaround with attendance at short notice if necessary.

 The fee is still payable when our legal document server attends and confirms conclusively that someone is not at the address that has been provided.
 If you suspect the individual(s) or company(s) have moved Vilcol also offers a Trace and Serve service.